barbarer/py4e-int/_sources/files/writeCode.rst

 Write Code Questions
 --------------------
-The following data file is used in some of the questions in this section.
+The following data file ``uspoll.txt`` is used in some of the questions in this section.
 The data is ordered City/State, annual mean amounts of particulate pollution that’s 10 micrometers in diameter (PM 10), and annual mean amounts of particulate pollution that’s 2.5 micrometers in diameter (PM 2.5) Click show to see all of the data